 Geometric multigrid methods are an appealing option to be used as preconditioners in problems where the necessary hierarchy of grids can be provided.
-These methods have been used in the simulations performed with MOONMD in particular for three-dimensional problems and for linear saddle point problems arising in the linearization and discretization of equations modeling incompressible flow problems [25].
+These methods have been used in the simulations performed with MooNMD in particular for three-dimensional problems and for linear saddle point problems arising in the linearization and discretization of equations modeling incompressible flow problems [25].

 The components of a geometric multigrid method are the following: function prolongation, defect restriction, function restriction, smoother, and coarse grid solver.
-Details of the algorithms and implementation of the first three components in MOONMD/PARMOON can be found in [28] and it will be referred for brevity.
+Concerning details of the algorithms and implementation of the first three components in MooNMD/Parmoon, it will be referred to [28] for details.
 It shall be only noted that multilevel methods are supported that allow different finite element spaces on different levels of the multigrid hierarchy.
 In particular, the so-called multiple discretization multilevel (MDML) method for higher order discretizations can be used.
-This method possesses the higher order discretization on the highest multigrid level and a low order discretization on all coarser levels.
+This method possesses the higher order discretization on the highest multigrid level and a low order discretization on all coarser levels, where more multigrid levels might be defined than geometric levels exist.
 The motivation for this approach is the experience that multigrid methods often work very efficiently for low order discretizations.
-Numerical studies of the efficiency of the MDML method can be found, e.g., in [23, 24].
-The grid transfer operations are performed with a local operator, taking values only on the mesh cells of the current level, proposed in [35] that can handle different finite element spaces on different levels of the grid hierarchy, see [28, 25] for details.
+Numerical studies of the efficiency of the MDML method can be found, e.g., in [24].
+The grid transfer operations are performed with a local operator, taking values only on the mesh cells of the current level, proposed in [35], that can handle different finite element spaces on different levels of the grid hierarchy, see [25, 28] for details.

 The implementation and parallelization of geometric multigrid methods require a considerable amount of work.
 The geometric data structures need to be equipped with parent-child information and the grid transfer operations have to be implemented.
-In the current version of PARMOON, each process is responsible of a part of the coarsest grid and refines this part uniformly, compare Section 4.1.
+In the current version of Parmoon, each process is responsible for a part of the coarsest grid, compare Section 4.1, and refines this part uniformly.
 Consequently, all parent-child information is available on the process.
 More technical details on constructing the grid hierarchy can be found in [18].

 As usual in parallel geometric multigrid methods, block-Jacobi smoothers are applied, where the blocks correspond to the master and interface slave degrees of freedom of a process.
 Within the blocks, the actual smoother, like SSOR or the Vanka smoother, is used.
 After each smoothing iteration, the values at the interface are updated by computing their arithmetic average.
 As already mentioned above, the grid transfer operators need as potential input all values that are connected to a mesh cell.
-Since it is sufficient to perform the grid transfer only on own cells, the input vectors for the grid transfer have to be level-1-consistent.
+Since it is sufficient to perform the grid transfer only on own cells, the input vectors for the grid transfer have to be Level-1-consistent.